The Society of Apostolic Life Donum Dei

 Donum Dei sisters are part of the Missionary Family Donum Dei ("Gift of God") a Roman Catholic religious congregation founded by Father Marcel Roussel-Galle on February 11, 1950.

-Until December 2020, Donum Dei was a public association of the faithful, a Carmelite Third Order.
-On December 8, 2020, the Archbishop of Marseille promulgated the decree establishing the diocesan Society of Apostolic Life Donum Dei known as the Missionary Workers of the Immaculate.
-This signifies that they live their consecration, their communal, missionary life, with this legal status recognized in the Church.
+Until December 2020, Donum Dei was a public association of the faithful and a Third Order of Carmel.
+On December 8, 2020, the Archbishop of Marseille issued a decree establishing the diocesan Society of Apostolic Life of Donum Dei, also known as the Missionary Workers of the Immaculate.
+This means that they live their consecrated and communal missionary life under this official status recognized by the Church.

 | Stage | Duration | Purpose / Content |